ajstanley/TEI_to_RDF/README.txt

 If you have RDF encoded in your TEI through use of the <relation> element, use the tei-with-relations-to-rdf.xsl stylesheet in place of tei-bare-to-rdf.xsl .

-If your TEI makes use of project-specific namespaces, you will need to add these namespace declarations to the main XSLT before applying (tei-bare-to-rdf/tei-with-relations-to-rdf).
+If your TEI makes use of project-specific namespaces or ID formats, you will need to add these namespace declarations in the indicated places in the XSLT before applying.

 MORE DETAILS
 ------------